 Her father encouraged her to study Highland Dancing and take part in local competitions.
 Her final competition was in the summer 1969, a few short months after his death, at the 1000 Islands Highland Games, where she won the Silver Medal in the Sword Dance.

 In addition to being a talented dancer, Melanie took piping lessons and owns her own set of bagpipes though she admits they’ve not been used in a number of years.
 The neighbours are rather thankful of that.

 Melanie began her professional writing career in non-fiction.
 Eight of her articles have been published, with one being an international feature cover article.
 At the same time she continued to develop her writing voice: short stories (both fiction and non–fiction) as well as novel length work.

-My debut novel – A Shadow in the Past – was accepted by 4RV Publishing in October 2011 and released in the summer of 2012.
-I even made the trip to the Kansas Book Festival in September to celebrate its launch and met my publisher and editor face–to–face for the first time, along with three other authors from the publishing house.
+Her debut novel, A Shadow in the Past, was published by 4RV Publishing in the summer of 2012.
+Melanie even made the trip to the Kansas Book Festival in September to celebrate the launch of her novel and met her publisher and editor face–to–face for the first time, along with two other authors from the publishing house.